arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 ```

 The `npm ci` command installs in the `mathlive/node_modules` directory all the Node
-modules necessary to build and test the MathLive library and its documentation.
+modules necessary to build and test the MathLive SDK.

 Depending on your system setup, you may need to run as admin, in which case use `sudo npm ci` or equivalent.

+If your version of `npm` or `node` is out of date, you will be
+prompted to update.

 Once the installation is successful, you can use the following commands: